The Chopin Brand or the Chopin Soul

 Let us not lose sight of the true significance of this composer for music lovers amidst the superficial distractions of trade and insensitive performance.
 Chopin possesses an unrivalled position as Poland’s national composer and its musical wieszcz.[3]
 His music remains the beating heart of the country.
 The great Polish poet Cyprian Norwid (1821–83) described Chopin as ‘a Varsovian by birth, a Pole by heart, and a citizen of the world by talent’.
 Virtuoso brilliance, a supreme gift for melody and an air of sentiment explain his immense appeal on a popular level.
 But more deeply the universality of Chopin lies in his profound sense of loss and nostalgia.
 His revolutionary music expresses a fierce resistance to domination, a sense of sacrificial melancholy in the face of the bitter finales of life – universal and timeless human emotions.

 Fryderyk Chopin, while ‘detached’ from the Polish revolutionary cabals in nineteenth century Paris, expressed more profoundly than almost anyone, the sorrow and heroic aspirations of the Polish spirit.
 In doing so he gave voice to the universal suffering of any spirit labouring under a totalitarian heel or shackled by personal psychological chains.
 His music offers deep consolation to troubled hearts throughout the world.
-The music of Chopin continues to express the beauty and richness of conscious life forever overshadowed by the implacable reality of death, a profound awareness of which is surely the source of all we would wish to call ‘civilisation’.
+The music of Chopin continues to express the beauty and richness of conscious life forever overshadowed by the implacable reality of death, a profound awareness of which is surely the source of all we would wish to call ‘civilization’.

 © Michael Moran 2009